Skip to content

 Don't forget the image pull secret!

-As detailed in Immuta Release Portal, you must create a Kubernetes Image Pull Secret in the namespace that you are deploying Immuta in, or the Pods will fail to start due to ErrImagePull.
+You must create a Kubernetes Image Pull Secret in the namespace that you are deploying Immuta in, or the Pods will fail to start due to ErrImagePull.

 Run kubectl get secrets to confirm your Kubernetes image pull secret is in place: